bibliography

 In his book The Thirteenth Tribe, Koestler argues that the majority of European Jewry is actually descended from the Khazars, a Turkish power that existed in present-day Ukraine that in AD 740 converted to Judaism, eventually migrating westward to present-day Poland and Lithuania.

 In 1980, Koestler became one of the vice presidents of the Voluntary Euthanasia Society, EXIT.
-Suffering from Parkinson's Disease and terminal Leukemia, Koestler committed suicide via drug overdose, accompanied by his (perfectly healthy) third wife.
+Suffering from Parkinson's disease and terminal leukemia, Koestler committed suicide via barbiturate overdose, accompanied by his perfectly healthy third wife.

 Father: Henrik K. Koestler